One common question we hear from app developers is whether it’s worth creating a website for their app from the get go.

 Perhaps the biggest reason to do so is that it provides you with marketing abilities that you wouldn’t have through the app alone.

 This includes things like SEO, which can be used on pages and blog posts within your website to gain authority of your target audience and improve your SEO ranking as a result.
+You can take help from Staffordshire SEO Company to gain a huge number of leads in a short time.
 Check out how Hiresphere, an HR recruiting company, uses their blog to attract visitors to the site and mobile app.
 They rank organically for a keyword like “pros and cons of Linkedin” with this article.
 This is exactly why every app maker should consider building a website for their app.
 To rank organically online and get qualified traffic to their site and app.

 This would allow your app to come up in the search results when people are looking for a solution to the problem your app solves.